 - Jason Moran

 - Dana Hall

 - Ralph Alessi

 - Ashley Kahn.

-The programme also collaborates with the Manhattan School of Music via video conference.
-Master classes via video streaming have been held by John Riley, Dave Liebman, Phil Markowitz and Gretchen Parlato.
+We collaborate with the Manhattan School of Music via video conference.
+These video-streamed master classes have been held, for example, by John Riley, Dave Liebman, Phil Markowitz and Gretchen Parlato.

 Applying to the programme